Deducting Meals (Not Entertainment) as Business Expenses

 Meals and Entertainment Expenses You Can't Deduct

-You may not deduct costs of meals for personal reasons while traveling.
+You may not deduct the costs of meals for personal reasons while traveling.
 If the trip is "primarily" business, most expenses will be considered as business expenses.
 If the trip is "primarily" personal and you conduct some minimal business, only those costs directly related to the business you conduct may be deductible.

 Where to Show these Expenses on Your Business Tax Return